chobbs/telegraf-input-cockroachdb/plugins/inputs/cockroachdb/README.md

-# Beta CockroachDB Plugin
+# CockroachDB Plugin

-The CockroachDB Telegraf plugin gathers status metrics from one node in the Cockroach cluster for demo purposes only.
+The CockroachDB Telegraf plugin gathers status metrics from one or more nodes in the Cockroach cluster for demo purposes only.

 Download and install CockroachDB @https://www.cockroachlabs.com/docs/stable/install-cockroachdb.html